Solar Energy Goes Mainstream

-Solar energy is the cleanest, most abundant renewable resource on the planet.
-Solar power systems capture energy from the sun and convert it into electricity.
-According to the U.S. Department of Energy, the amount of sunlight that hits the earth in just 90 minutes is enough to handle the world’s energy consumption for an entire year.
-Because of its massive potential, the solar market in the U.S. has grown at an average rate of 42% each year over the last decade.
+Solar energy is the cleanest, most abundant renewable resource available.
+Solar power systems capture energy from the sun and convert it to electricity.
+According to the U.S. Department of Energy, the amount of sunlight that hits the earth in just 90 minutes is enough to handle the world’s energy consumption for an entire year!

 Using solar power helps significantly reduce or eliminate your utility expenses through energy independence.
-When you have solar panels installed on your home or business, you’ll gain a free, reliable energy source that delivers a rapid return on investment.
-Because solar power isn’t dependent on non-renewable fossil fuels, you’ll also be protected against electricity price spikes for more predictable costs and greater savings over time, also known as ‘peak shaving’.
+Because solar power isn’t dependent on non-renewable fossil fuels, you’ll be protected against electricity price spikes for more predictable costs and greater savings over time.
+Generous federal incentives for businesses and equivalent direct pay for nonprofits, plus grant programs for small businesses, all create ways for you to see a shorter return on investment with solar now.

 Increased Property Value